macstadium/orka-actions-connect/README.md

 ### Master

 You simply need one or more long-living GitHub Actions self-hosted runners tagged as 'master'.
-You can stand these up in Orka's K8s Sandbox for HA, or in Docker or on a sibling VM in Orka.
+You can stand these up in Orka's K8s Sandbox for HA, or in Docker running on a sibling VM in Orka.

 ### Agent